 The 15th Annual International Asbestos Awareness and Prevention Conference will follow that of past conferences by being the only annual asbestos conference dedicated solely to preventing exposure and eliminating asbestos-caused diseases, but it will also be the first in our history to begin in the streets.

-This year, we will be kicking the weekend off with the first ever March For Justice and Remembrance, where we will march in honor and remembrance of asbestos victims across the nation.
+Remembrance, where we will march in honor and remembrance of asbestos victims across the nation.
 We will show the world – loudly and clearly – that asbestos is not a problem of the past.
-During our 2-mile walk from the Lincoln Memorial Reflecting Pool to Capitol Hill, all march participants are welcome to hold either a white flower or photograph of their loved ones affected by asbestos.
+During our 2-mile walk from JFK Hockey Fields (which is near the Lincoln Memorial Reflecting Pool) to Capitol Hill, all march participants are welcome to carry a photograph of their loved one or handmade sign.

 This year’s conference will bring together experts from all over the world.
 Attendees will have a unique opportunity to connect with the most prominent leaders and influencers in the asbestos prevention community, as well as victims and family members sharing in the fight against asbestos—turning anger into action.
 During our conference, the voices of those impacted by the harms of asbestos are centered.

 Our conferences are not merely the domain of academics and scholars.
 Throughout the weekend, ADAO will be showcasing the work of incredible musicians, photographers, and filmmakers, bringing our movement to life through the lens of the artists.